Listen to the Article:

 What are the benefits of replacing my grass lawn in California?

 In addition to saving water, there are a number of other benefits to replacing your grass lawn with low-water-use landscaping.
-For one, it can save you money on your water bill.
-It can also reduce the amount of time and effort you spend on lawn care.
+For one, it can save you money on your water bill and it can also reduce the amount of time and effort you spend on lawn care.
 And, in some cases, it can increase the value of your home.

 Who manages California’s turf removal rebates?